JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 ##### Reader

-Responsible for extracting an answer from the documnts provided by the retriver.
+Responsible for extracting an answer from the documents provided by the retriver.
 These can be reading comprehension models(extract answers from text) or free-form answers from generative tranformers.

 There can be post-processing after retriver or reader and both as well.
 Like ranking the documents from retriever to remove noisy passages or postprocessing answer by combining answer from various passages in a long document.